 Ashok Sharma — The Fastest Bowler In IPL 2026

-At 154.2 kph in the GT vs RR match, Ashok Sharma’s delivery is the fastest by an uncapped Indian bowler in IPL 2026 and sits comfortably among the quickest ever recorded by an Indian in IPL history — only Umran Malik (157 kph) and Mayank Yadav (156.7 kph) have bowled faster among Indian pacers.
+At 154.0 kph, Ashok Sharma’s delivery is not just the fastest by an uncapped Indian bowler in IPL 2026 — it is the fastest ball of the season outright, and it sits among the quickest ever recorded by an Indian in IPL history.
+Only Umran Malik (157 kph) and Mayank Yadav (156.7 kph) have bowled meaningfully faster among Indian pacers.

 ALSO READ: Fastest fifty in IPL history

-Fastest Balls In IPL History: Where Does Ashok Sharma’s Delivery Stand?
+Fastest Balls In IPL History: Where Do IPL 2026’s Top Speeds Stand?

 For context, here is how this season’s top speeds stack up against the all-time fastest balls in IPL history: